 1 – Resident Evil – PS1, 1996

-The replays also brought with them an achievement that had long eluded me – completing it as Chris Redfield.
+I didn’t manage it back when I was thirteen, but I’ve since completed the game as Chris Redfield.
 Effectively the game’s hard mode, he could take more damage, but inventory management was key.
 Completing the game with both characters helped it reach the top spot for sure.

 Then there’s the opening movie.
 Cobbled together in a few days with jobbing actors who only match up to the characters if you squint, it’s an awesome/terrible introduction.
 Watch Sweet Home for its inspiration.